Thursday, January 7, 2021

 An unexpected bag of goo arrived here at Our Outpost of Cookrye a few weeks ago:

-Only a year or nine after the Amish Friendship Bread craze blew through kitchens across the country, leaving bags of yeasty glop in its wake, one of these has landed in our kitchen.
+Only a year or nine after the Amish Friendship Bread craze blew through kitchens across the country and left bags of yeasty glop in its wake, one of these has landed in our kitchen.
 It came with feeding instructions and a recipe:

 I'm sure real Amish baking uses instant pudding.

 Like any urban legend, the story behind "Amish friendship bread" has evolved.
-At first, no one got the Amish involved into this, it was just "friendship bread" and a cute way to share the joy of baking with friends.
-Later on, the Amish got involved.
-Since our cultural hivemind generally imagines the Amish as people who live in Little House on the Prairie reruns, I suppose slapping their name onto this gave it all the lovely homey connotations of Ma in her homespun clothes, baking five pies at a time like it's still the1860s and therefore the old-fashioned way isn't old-fashioned yet.
+At first, no one mentioned the Amish.
+It was just "friendship bread" and a cute way to share the joy of baking.
+Later on, the Amish got added to the legend.
+Since our cultural hivemind generally imagines the Amish as people who live in Little House on the Prairie reruns, I suppose slapping their name onto this gave it all the lovely homey connotations of Ma in her homespun clothes, baking five pies at a time like it's still the 1860s.

 The most amusing part of this is the note at the bottom, warning us that only the Amish know how to make this stuff.
-I saw plenty of articles when friendship bread first went around that said "If you're not lucky enough for someone to give you a bread starter, here's how to make it..."
+The last time friendship bread went around, I saw plenty of articles that said "If you're not lucky enough for someone to give you a bread starter, here's how to make it..."
 But now, making starter has become a mysterious secret process somewhere between ancient wisdom and witchcraft that you can't do unless you have the power.
 It's nice to know that even though copy-pasting and photocopying should have eliminated changes like this, urban legends can still evolve with every retelling.

 Well anyway, we in this house are all still in that phase after Christmas where we try to pretend we've had a dessert overload and therefore do not desire cake.
 That of course is a lie, and I've always wondered how those people who say "Oh I can't have more than a tiny sliver of pie" do it.
 Nevertheless, vaguely aware that eventually I will have to attempt to let out everyone's clothes if we don't take a sabbatical from the production of delicious pies and brownies, we aren't going to be making this oil-and-pudding-mix cake today.
 But you know what we keep forgetting to buy at the grocery store?
 Bread!